rassweiler/kr-display/Documentation/Settings.md

 # Settings File
-This settings.json file should be located in the project root if you are using the development .bat file.
+This settings.json file should be located in the project root if you are using the Start-Dev.bat file.
+KR-Display requires these settings.

 ## Settings Example
 ```json